last update 20 March 2013

 LINK

 christened in St Mary's Parish Church, Scarborough.
-After this there were no more Dobson children and the likelihood must be that Matthew disappeared or was lost at sea in the next year or two.
+After this there were no more Dobson children and the likelihood must be that Matthew disappeared or was lost at sea round about then.

 1840 Elizabeth Dobson snr in